qydchen/SafeHavn/README.md

 * [Reviews](#reviews)

 ## Project Information
-This project was developed in two weeks utilizing Ruby on Rails, React.js with Redux, Google Maps, and Amazon S3.
+This project was developed in two weeks utilizing Ruby on Rails, React.js with Redux, Google Maps API, and AWS S3.

 ## Features
   * Account creation and authentication